PREFACE:

 Artist in Residence:

-The Story - Everyone wants EMOTIONAL PIECES that MOVE THEM
+Everyone wants EMOTIONAL PIECES that MOVE THEM

 Living with Alzheimer’s isn’t easy.
 My mother has the disease, and while it’s been tough in so many ways, it’s also taught me a lot about what’s really important in life.
 In the Forest Wild XR project, I wanted to look at the themes of:

-1)mental illness and 'connections' both mental/physical/emotional
+1)mental illness and 'connectivity'

 3)regeneration through nature